Song requests, music through your Twitch chat bot

 feature and use the«Settings»

-button at the right-hand side of the feature to drop-down its menu.
-In the drop-down menu select the«Commands»
+button on the right-hand side of the feature to open its menu. - In the menu, select the

 option, which will open up the commands menu. - While in the commands menu, activate the toggle button on the right side of the chat command you want to activate.

-button in the commands menu to edit the settings and responses of a chat command.
+button in the commands menu to adjust the settings and responses of the chat command.

 !SongRequest chat command - Request songs